AbhishekKumarSingh/pairs/doc/index.rst

 This dataset contains already extracted features which was good to test initial build of the system.
 Huge amount of data provided a good base for testing scalibity and performance of the system.
+Feeding this data takes lot of time.

 **created dataset**: This dataset was created by downloading audio from `freesound.org` by doing tagsearch using the `freesound-python` api(s).
 It also